 6. Unoptimized header bidding setup or no header bidding at all.

-Minimizing Unfilled Impressions in DFP
+Minimizing Unfilled Impressions in Google Ad Manager (DFP)

 1. Header Bidding* is the best way to avoid unfilled impressions as it brings more demand for your inventories.
 Besides, it increases the CPM of your impressions.